holyheld/hh-v1-sdk/README.md

 }
 ```

-### Top Up:
+## Off-ramp:

-This is the 'main' method to call that executes off-ramping to $holytag.
+This is the 'main' method to call that executes off-ramping to the user card.
 Parameter values should be retrieved using methods described above, such as `transferData` matching token and token amount provided.

 > 🚨 Some wallets like Metamask are single-network handled.
 It means that while Holyheld can return/accept transaction on any supported network, user **must** switch to the correct network in the wallet, in order for the transaction to be processed.